 - Universal TV Remote: Works on the top brand TV Brands. !!
 NOT FOR CABLE BOXES, FIRESTICK, ROKUSTICK.
 Only for TVs.
 Check images for full list of compatible TV Models

-- Easy to Program: Just turn on your TV and point the remote at the TV.
-Press and hold the Mute & Volume+ buttons together for up to 60 seconds.
-As soon as your volume+ changes, release the buttons to program the remote.
+- Easy To Program: Just turn on your tv, and point the remote at the TV.
+Press & Hold the Mute (yellow) Button for up to 60 seconds.
+As soon as your volume+ changes, release the button to program the remote

 - Perfect Gift for Seniors: Great for grandparents, elderly, people with dementia, visually impaired or people with alzhiemer’s.
 Simplified to make their lives easier